holepunchto/pear-electron/DEVELOPMENT.md

 ### Local Development

 **pear-electron** is a Pear UI Integration Library, and as such is consumed as a dependency by Pear applications.
-Here is a recommended flow to test your local changes in a consuming Pear app.
+The following flow is recommended to test local changes in a consuming Pear app.

 A template Pear application for testing can be created: